kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 ### PodDisruptionBudget Standing Issues

-For completeness here is a complete list of upstream open PDB issues.
+For completeness here is a complete list of open PDB issues.
 Most are relevant to this KEP.

 - [Mandatorliy specify how the application handle disruptions in the pod spec.](https://github.com/kubernetes/kubernetes/issues/124390)
 - [Treat liveness probe-based restarts as voluntary disruptions gated by PodDisruptionBudgets](https://github.com/kubernetes/kubernetes/issues/123204)